salma2vec/wisp/README.md

 ```

 ## Design
-*Small but honest.* The core loop is in `engine.py` so you can reason about latency, batching, and cache.
+The core loop is in `engine.py` so you can reason about latency, batching, and cache.

 ## Roadmap
 - [ ] True paged KV across sequences